 In packaged products, the changes are relatively slow, but at times a significant change can occur within a short period of time.
 Have you ever eaten soggy potato chips at a picnic on a hot and humid day?
 Have you received moisture test results that you were convinced were incorrect?
 If so, perhaps the samples were not properly packaged for transit.

 Equilibrium Moisture Conditions

-When a food is exposed to a constant humidity, it will equilibrate at a final moisture content called its equilibrium moisture.
+When food is exposed to constant humidity, it will equilibrate at a final moisture content called its equilibrium moisture.
 By exposing the product to a wide range of relative humidities, one can develop what is called a micro moisture equilibrium curve.

 This test is accomplished by placing a known weight of the product in a metal dish inside of a glass jar containing a saturated salt solution.
 Various saturated salt solutions equilibrate at certain relative humidities.
 The sample dishes are weighed back at various times until they reach equilibrium.
 The moisture value is then calculated and the texture of the sample is noted for reference.
 Two examples are shown in Tables 1 and 2:

 Table 1: The Effect of Relative Humidity on Moisture Content And Texture of Breakfast Cereal (Initial Conditions: 2.5%)

 An equilibrium moisture curve is obtained when the product equilibrium moisture (Y-axis) is plotted against the RH, or relative humidity (X-axis).
 If the RH is divided by 100 to obtain the water activity, a moisture sorption isotherm (moisture content vs. water activity) is produced.
 From such a curve one can see that the breakfast cereal with a moisture content of 3.18% would have an aw of about 0.2 and would, however, support mold growth at an aw of 0.755.